joshbrew/device-decoder/README.md

 ```

-### Finally

-To add your new driver the library's source, in [`./src/devices/index.ts`](./src/devices/index.ts), link the new settings to the Devices object.
-You can add chart and filter settings too which can be enabled following the streamWorkerRoutes calls, which right now are demonstrated in a couple examples.

 ### Stream Worker Template
 This is the required base template for our web worker system.
-You can update the Devices list yourself with your own custom list this way,
-else there is a worekr baked into the library.
+You can update the Devices list yourself with your own custom list this way.
+Otherwise, there is a worker service baked into the library.

 ```ts
 import {